- Our goal and intent is to support blockchain forks.

 - Compliance — are there any compliance or legal considerations for the asset beyond typical checks?

-So when clients ask if we are supporting a particular airdrop or fork, it can feel like we’re stuck between a rock and a hard place.
+So when clients ask if we are supporting a particular fork, it can feel like we’re stuck between a rock and a hard place.
 Our goal is to support these events and say “yes” to clients; however, we can’t always do so without some serious tradeoffs.

 This is why we have structured our policy the way the that it is — while our goal and intention is to support these events, we make no guarantee to do so.
 For some clients this can be a dealbreaker, which we understand and respect.